 The SPLayMch command is similar to the LAYMCH (Layer Match) command, except that when certain Civil-3D entities are selected as the item to match, this command uses the "apparent" layer of the selected object, which may be a layer from a Style.

-Type SPLayMch at the command line, and select objects on the layers you wish to isolate.
+Type SPLayMch at the command line, and select objects on the layers you wish to change, then select the object to match.

 Unfortunately, at this time, the SPLayMch command currently only works on the following Civil-3D elements: